-My younger daughter Tisha is 3.5 years and she is fond of this rhyme.
-So to involve her and make curd I decided to try this DIY curd recipe.
+My younger daughter Tisha is 3.5 years and she wanted to make curd.
+So I decided to try this DIY curd recipe at home.

 The generic name for whey and curd is called curdled milk.
 The solid portion separated from curdled milk is called curd and the watery portion is called the whey.
 The process of curdling of milk can be done in different methods and based on that you will get a different quality of cheese.
 Our method of getting curd is called ricotta cheese.
 We can make ricotta cheese by combining milk and vinegar.
 You can recall recipe used for making paneer and queso-blanco for making this recipe.

 Coagulation is a process (of changing liquids into solid or semi-solid states) what actually happens in the milk.
 In fact, without coagulation you cannot expect milk turn into curd, cheese or any other dairy products that are mandatory in our daily usage or kitchen.
 Yes, this is absolutely proven science regarding milk.